commit-live-students/logistic_regression_project/q02_data_cleaning_all/README.md

 ## Write a function `data_cleaning` that :
 - Split the `Dependent Variables` and `Independent Variable` into train and test part.
 (Hint: X_train, y_train, remember!)
--`Impute` the missing value of Numerical and categorical variables in train and test part of the data.
+- `Impute` the missing value of Numerical and categorical variables in train and test part of the data.

 ### Parameters: